The Proposed Initiatives:

-A motion is pending in City Council to study two properties in Sherman Oaks to see if they have any potential for housing options.
-These properties are located at 15314 W. Dickens St. and 5161 Sepulveda Boulevard (Council File # 12-1549-S12).
+homelessness.
+I introduced a motion in City Council, which, if passed, asks the City to study two properties to see if they have any possibilities for housing options: 15314 W. Dickens St. and 5161 Sepulveda Blvd.
+(Council File # 12-1549-S12).
+This motion has not yet been scheduled for a hearing.

-With the overwhelming approval by voters of Measure H and Proposition HHH, funding streams are available to build housing and provide the services necessary to make real progress towards ending homelessness.
+With the overwhelming approval of Measure H and Proposition HHH, we have funding streams to build housing and provide the services necessary to make real progress towards ending homelessness.

 If you have any questions, or would like to be included in periodic updates as this process moves forward, please contact email@example.com.